boynton/ell/README.md

 	?
 [1 two 3]
 	 *** [error: Undefined symbol: two]
 	?
-[1 'two 3]      ; you can quote jsut what needs to be quoted = [1 two 3]
+[1 'two 3]      ; you can quote just what needs to be quoted = [1 two 3]
-	? '[1 two 3]      ; or jsut quote the whole thing
+	? '[1 two 3]      ; or just quote the whole thing
 	= [1 two 3]
 	? {x 2}
 	 *** [error: Undefined symbol: x]